Aytensoy/Labours-Colorful-Canvas/README.md

 5. Color the page or create your own masterpiece from scratch
 6. Save your artwork or start a new one!

-Note: The game includes a sample coloring page on the main screen.
-For a wider variety of unique, AI-generated coloring pages, visit our Etsy store; labourthings.etsy.com